Agni Air Flight 101

 Agni Air Flight 101 was a regional flight between Kathmandu and Lukla, Nepal, that crashed on 24 August 2010, killing all 14 people on board.
-Twenty minutes after take-off, the flight crew had reported a technical problem.
+Twenty minutes after take-off, the flight crew of the Dornier 228 had reported a technical problem.
 Contact with the aircraft was lost shortly after.
 The aircraft crashed 50 miles south of Kathmandu.

 The investigation into the accident found that pilot fell victim to spatial disorientation following the loss of flight instruments after both generators failed.
 Backup battery power was exhausted prematurely due to the crew using an outdated checklist.

 History of the flight

 Flight 101 was traveling on a flight between Tribhuvan International Airport in Kathmandu, Nepal, and Tenzing-Hillary Airport in Lukla, Nepal.
 Twenty minutes after take-off, the crew of the aircraft contacted air traffic control reporting technical problems and requesting a return to Kathmandu.

 Controllers then diverted the aircraft to Simara Airport in Pipara Simara, Nepal, due to poor weather conditions at Kathmandu.
 Aviation officials said although the flight crew reported technical problems, they did not declare an emergency or request priority clearance to land.

 Five minutes after reporting technical problems, radar and radio contact with the aircraft was lost.
 The aircraft crashed in the town of Shikharpur, Narayani, around 50 mi south of Kathmandu.
 Witnesses reported there was no noise from the engines prior to the crash.
 The force of the crash spread wreckage in an area with a diameter of around 330 ft; and the aircraft created a crater 3 m deep upon crashing.